Flemming Lund: American career

 In 1979, Lund signed with the Dallas Tornado of the North American Soccer League.
 He would remain with Dallas through three outdoor seasons.
 In the fall of 1979, he joined the Detroit Lightning of the Major Indoor Soccer League and was named a first team All Star.
 He then played the 1980–81 indoor season with the Tornado.
 He returned to the MISL in the fall of 1981 with the Buffalo Stallions.
 In 1983, he joined the Vancouver Whitecaps.
 Seven games into the 1983 season, the Whitecaps sent Lund to the Tampa Bay Rowdies.
 He finished the season in Tampa Bay, then played the 1983–84 NASL indoor season with them.
 On 27 April 1984, the Rowdies released Lund.
 In October 1985, he joined the Cleveland Force for the 1984–85 MISL season.
 In February 1985, the Force sent Lund to the New York Cosmos in exchange for a second-round draft pick.
 In March, the Cosmos released Lund who then signed with the Wichita Wings.

-Personal
+Personal life

 He is the father of international equestrian Tina Lund.
 He has won the Zealand championship in badminton with world champion Lene Køppen as his mixed-double partner.